Codpoe/icon-builder/README.md

 Before building the icon font, it is best to convert the SVG icons from stroke to fill.

-For example, sketch / layer / convert to outlines.
+For example: Sketch > Layer > Convert to outlines